figa12/TinkerThursday/OpenMowerLandroid/notes.md

   - IMU is a small SMD IC.
 The pin header seems to be for debugging or something...
 - [ ] Any other pin headers etc that have been moved that have dependencies I've ignored?
   - [ ] Looks like the IMU and speaker pin headers might be a bit close for no reason.
 Could shift that a bit.
-- [ ] What are the implications on the OpenMower mainboard which expects 28 V Vbatt, when the Landroid batteries are 20 V
+- [x] What are the implications on the OpenMower mainboard which expects 28 V Vbatt, when the Landroid batteries are 20 V
+  - Need to update charge stop threshold, but otherwise seems this should be fine: xESC2 doesnt care, Landroid motors are 20 V, voltage converter supports much lower voltage
+- [ ] Any connectors that should be different with the Landroid?
+E.g. motors, battery, ..
+Probably need some longer wires anyway?
+  - Landroid battery seems to be a 2x2 Molex MiniFit Jr., same family as those used by OpenMower.
+But distance from battery to connector is way too long for original Landroid battery cable, isn't it?

 ## Motor controllers